bbc/childrens-games-starter-pack/docs/gmi.md

 ## Stats

-The sending of stats is now handled by GMI.
-A simple call can be used:
+The sending of stats is handled by GMI.
+2 calls can are needed:

 ````
-gmi.sendStatsEvent(actionName, actionType, additionalLabels);
+gmi.setStatsScreen("screenName", {"custom_var_1":value});

+gmi.sendStatsEvent("actionName", "actionType", eventLabels);
 ````
+see the [stats documentation](stats.md) for more information.

 ## Display app prompt